 Cheryl Saunders Scholarship

-Named for Laureate Professor Emeritus Cheryl Saunders AO (BA 1966 Arts, LLB(Hons) 1966, PhD Law 1976), the Cheryl Saunders Scholarship supports Melbourne Law School students demonstrating financial need and academic merit.
-Giving to the Cheryl Saunders Scholarship helps these talented students flourish while celebrating Professor Saunders’ magnificent contributions to legal education and constitutional law.
+Named for Laureate Professor Emeritus Cheryl Saunders AO (BA 1966 Arts, LLB(Hons) 1966, PhD Law 1976), the Cheryl Saunders Scholarship supports Melbourne Law School students demonstrating financial need.

 Melbourne Law School's Highest Priorities